awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 1. On the **Review Instance Launch** page, review the settings, and then choose **Launch** to choose a key pair and to launch your instances\.

-## Step 13: Enable Passwordless SSH<a name="nccl-start-base-terminate"></a>
+## Step 13: Enable Passwordless SSH<a name="nccl-start-base-passwordless"></a>

-To enable your machine learning applications to run across all of the instances in your cluster, you must enable passwordless SSH access from the leader node to the member nodes\.
+To enable your applications to run across all of the instances in your cluster, you must enable passwordless SSH access from the leader node to the member nodes\.
 The leader node is the instance from which you run your applications\.
 The remaining instances in the cluster are the member nodes\.

 **To enable passwordless SSH between the instances in the cluster**